 - The different terminologies allowed in patent applications

-- The importance of a professional search
+- Rich explains the importance of a professional search

 In this episode…